tlindsay42/PSRyver/README.md

     }
     New-RyverMessageAttachment @splat |
         New-RyverMessage -Channel 'devnull' |
-        Send-RyverMessage -URI 'Some incoming webhook URI from Ryver'
+        Send-RyverMessage -Uri 'Some incoming webhook URI from Ryver'
     ```

 * We build up a pretend error object, and send each property to a `fields` array